The Competition for Partners in Matching Markets: Theoretical Results

-We highlight that Theorem~\ref{thm:main-result} encompasses a wide range of connectivity parameters $d = o(\log^2 n)$, which extends far beyond the connectivity threshold $d \approx \log n $ (this is the connectivity threshold in our model, the same as for Erd\H{o}s-R\'{e}nyi random graphs).
-Thus our ``no stark effect of competition'' result does not require a disconnected or fragmented market.
+We highlight that Theorem~\ref{thm:main-result} encompasses a wide range of connectivity parameters $d = o(\log^2 n)$ (for $k \leq n^{1-\epsilon}$), which extends far beyond the connectedness threshold of the consideration graph $d_{{\rm {\textup{conn}}}}^* \approx \log n $ (this is also the connectedness threshold for Erd\H{o}s-R\'{e}nyi random graphs).
+Thus our ``weak competition regime'' result does not require a disconnected or fragmented market.
 Rather, the result applies even to very well connected markets.\footnote{For example, with $n = 1,000$, $\log^2 n \approx 48$.
-Taking $d = 10$ (much less than 48), numerics tell us that 9.6\% of pairs of men are within 1 hop of each other (i.e., there is woman who is ranked by both men), and 99.98\% of pairs of men are within 2 hops of each other.} This is in sharp contrast to buyer-seller markets, where, roughly, connectivity implies a stark effect of competition, as captured in the following remark. \begin{rem}[Connected buyer-seller markets exhibit a stark effect of competition] Consider a buyer-seller market where each of $n+k$ sellers is selling one unit of the same commodity, and each of $n$ buyers wants to buy one unit and has value $1$ for a unit.
-A bipartite graph $G$ with sellers on one side and buyers on the other captures which trades are feasible.
-(This is a special case of the Shapley-Shubik assignment model \citep{shapley1971assignment}.)
-We say that an unbalanced market with $k > 0$ (or $k < 0$) exhibits a stark effect of competition if, in any equilibrium, all trades occur at price $0$ (or $1$), i.e., the agents on the short side, namely buyers (sellers), capture all the surplus.
-Then we know \citep{shapley1971assignment} that for $k \neq 0$ the market exhibits a stark effect of competition if the following requirement is satisfied: Requirement $\Ev$ is only slightly stronger than connectivity of $G$: Suppose, as in our model in Section~\ref{sec:model}, that each seller is connected to a uniformly random subset of $d$ buyers.
-Under this stochastic model for $G$, for any sequence of $k$ such that $1 \leq |k|= O(1)$, event $\Ev$ occurs (i.e., there is a stark effect of competition) for all $d$ exceeding the connectivity threshold at $d = \log n$: \begin{enumerate} \item[(i)] For any $\eps > 0$ and $d \geq (1+\epsilon) \log n$, with high probability, $G$ is connected and moreover, event $\Ev$ occurs, i.e., there is a stark effect of competition. \item[(ii)] For any $\eps > 0$ and $d \leq (1-\epsilon) \log n$, with high probability, the connectivity graph $G$ is disconnected (in fact a positive number of buyers have degree zero). \end{enumerate} \end{rem}
+Taking $d = 10$ (much less than 48), numerics tell us that 9.6\% of pairs of men are within 1 hop of each other (i.e., there is woman who is ranked by both men), and 99.98\% of pairs of men are within 2 hops of each other.} This is in sharp contrast to buyer-seller markets, where, roughly, connectedness of the consideration graph implies a strong effect of competition.
+See Appendix~\ref{app:buyer-seller-app} for a precise description of the latter behavior of buyer-seller markets.